stormreply/slt-repo-template/README.md

 ## Credits

-- The Credits section is optional.
-But give credits where credit is due.
+- <!-- BEGIN_REPLACE -->The Credits section is optional.
+But give credits where credit is due.<!-- END_REPLACE -->